syams-sba/limbo.keys/README.md

 ## 🚀 Try it

+Go to this website

 ```text
 https://limbo.gt.tc
 ```

-Replace `https://example.com` with whatever destination you want.
+Put whatever destination you want.

 Enter an HTTPS destination in the generator.
 It creates a database-backed link like: